Oluwagbotemi-analytics/water-quality-potability-ml/README.md

-**✅ Recommended Model: Random Forest with SMOTE** Chosen because it achieved the best balance between recall and F1-score for the positive class — the most critical metric when the objective is correctly identifying safe drinking water.
+**✅ Recommended Model: Random Forest with SMOTE** Chosen because it achieved the best balance between recall and F1-score for the positive class, the most critical metric when the objective is correctly identifying safe drinking water.

 ---